 Fast, easy Hot Pot for One.
 Tender pork belly cooked in a delicious and savory katsuo dashi with napa cabbage and enoki mushrooms.
 Inspired by Midnight Diner Japanese drama.

-Watch How To Make Hot Pot for One
+Why We Should Make Hot Pot For One

-Although you can make this recipe into two or four servings easily, I thought of some situations that would be suitable for enjoy a hot pot for one:
+Although you can make this recipe into two or four servings easily, I thought of some situations that would be suitable for enjoying a hot pot for one:

 - Comforting late night meal for someone working/studying hard (Otsukaresama!
 You did good today!).